PipedreamHQ/pipedream/.github/ISSUE_TEMPLATE/trigger-request.md

 ---
-name: Trigger / Source Request
+name: Trigger Request
-about: Request a new workflow trigger or event source, for example: run a workflow on every new Github push.
+about: Need to run a workflow on a specific event, like every time a new PR is opened on Github?
+Request it here!
 title: "[TRIGGER]"
 labels: enhancement, trigger
 assignees: ''